 Manager Position Job Description Duties and Responsibilities

-The manager is an employee who is responsible for planning, directing and overseeing the operations and fiscal health of a business unit, division, department, or an operating unit within an organization.
+The manager is an employee who is responsible for planning, directing, and overseeing the operations and fiscal health of a business unit, division, department, or operating unit within an organization.
 The manager is responsible for overseeing and leading the work of a group of people in many instances.

 The manager, sometimes known as the line manager, is also responsible for planning and maintaining work systems, procedures, and policies that enable and encourage the optimum performance of its people and other resources within a business unit.

 Leading people is usually part of the description of what a manager does.
 But, he or she is also responsible for leadership over a segment of work, a sub-section of the organization's results, or a functional area within an organization with or without reporting staff.